BECOMING THE NEXT AGE-FRIENDLY COMMUNITY

 On April 20, 2021, the City of Gainesville adopted a Resolution to apply for designation as a member of the AARP Network of Age-Friendly States and Communities and the World Health Organization’s (WHO) Global Network of Age-Friendly Cities and Communities.
 There are nine communities in the Georgia Network.

-This Resolution initiated Wisdom Project 2030’s newest project – Gainesville’s Age-Friendly Community - in partnership with the University of North Georgia’s Institute for Healthy Aging, the Gainesville-Hall County Community Service Center, and Legacy Link.
+This Resolution initiated Wisdom Project 2030’s newest project coalition – Gainesville’s Age-Friendly Community - in partnership with the University of North Georgia’s Institute for Healthy Aging, the Gainesville-Hall County Community Service Center, and Legacy Link.

 Wisdom Keepers Pamela Elfenbein, Phillippa Lewis Moss, and Robert Horne researched the concept with AARP representatives and developed the partnership engagement plan before approaching the City of Gainesville about participation.
 They recognized that Gainesville could build on the solid plans already in place with Vision 2030’s Big Ideas, the Comprehensive Plan for Gainesville-Hall County, and the Gainesville 2030 Community Assessment Strategic Goals and continue to enhance the quality of life for all our residents.